Themefic-Team/tourfic/readme.txt

 - Added: Option for hotel bookings without payment (Pro).
 - Added: Booking calendar integration for vendors (Pro).
 - Fixed: Issue with backend tour bookings has been resolved.
+- Fixed: The security patch has been resolved.

 = 2.15.3 - 05 December 2024 =